How Much Is a Gold Bar Worth?

 Then there are the gold ingots that were made by popular assayers and refineries during the Gold Rush era in the United States.
 In the 1820s and ‘30s throughout northern Georgia and western North Carolina, gold was discovered in high volume.
 The same happened later in the 1840s and ‘50s in California and other western territories.
 These periods of gold discovery inspired the migration of many thousands of people to these bullion-rich destinations.

 Towns sprouted overnight near the mines and rivers where gold was turning up by the literal tons.
 Assay firms and private mints were also built to help refine and process this newly discovered gold.
-Some of these assay companies and mints gained solid reputations for correctly measuring and refining gold.
+Some of these assay companies and mints gained solid reputations for correctly measuring and refining gold, and eventually would cast bars or coins for central banks or the United States Mint.

 Some of the most collectible gold bars from private and territorial assay and minting companies include those from: